dpasztor11/CBA_CANON/txt/canons/README.md

-Canon CBA for every CBA in respect to cs-equivalence.
+For every CBA from cs-equivalence map to canonical CBA from csk-equivalence.